 Lengthy prison terms for 3 who aided Whitmer kidnap plotter

-Joe Morrison, Pete Musico and Paul Bellar were not charged with having a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who separately faces a possible life sentence on Dec.
-27 for his federal conviction.
+Joe Morrison, Pete Musico and Paul Bellar did not have a direct role in the conspiracy but were members of a paramilitary group that trained with Adam Fox, who faces a possible life sentence in a separate case in federal court.

 The trio was convicted in October of providing material support for a terrorist act, which carries a maximum term of 20 years, and two other crimes.

-Musico was sentenced to a minimum of 12 years in prison, followed by his son-in-law Morrison at 10 years and Bellar at seven.
+Musico was sentenced to a minimum of 12 years in prison, followed by Morrison at 10 years and Bellar at seven.
 They will be eligible for parole after serving those terms.

-Speaking in a recorded video, Gov. Gretchen Whitmer urged the judge to "impose a sentence that meets the gravity of the damage they have done to our democracy.”
+Gov. Gretchen Whitmer spoke in a recorded video before Jackson County Judge Thomas Wilson set the sentences, saying the actions of the three were a “threat to democracy itself.”

 “A conspiracy to kidnap and kill a sitting governor of the state of Michigan is a threat to democracy itself,” said Whitmer, who added that she now scans crowds for threats and worries “about the fate of everyone near me.”